 If you live in Europe or Australia but used American books or resources to guide your diet, you might not realise that European food packaging already shows net carbs.
 If you subtract fibre again, you will end up with an incorrect carb count (lower than actual).

 If you are American, watch out for this issue when using recipes from cookbooks or websites in a different region.

 It’s fantastic that we can share recipes with each other across regional boundaries.
-Just remember to double-check your net carbs.
+As long as we remember to double-check the net carbs!

 Use a food tracking app

 The easiest way to track and count your carbs is to use an app.